tpvets_logo.jpg (2726 bytes)

 "This dog bit two vets," Mr Ho pronounced proudly to Nurse Ann.
 It was an achievement to bite the dog doctor who is supposed to be invincible and a controller of all dogs big and small, ferocious and submissive.
 I was the 3rd vet to be bitten.
 A brown waterproofed plaster wound round my left thumb as I washed out the dog's canal.

 Mr Ho turned to me and furrowed his forehead, "Your guarantee better works.
 Otherwise it would be a lethal injection to kill it as I can't afford to spend more money on veterinary fees."
+As for me, I hope this dog would never bite the 4th veterinarian.
+I have to be super alert whenever I encounter dogs with ear problems.

 From this Miniature Schnauzer and a sore thumb, I now appreciated the meaning of the English idiom "Once bitten, twice shy."
 One of those idioms I memorised for the English test during the Primary School Leaving Examination.
 That was 3 decades ago, but the Miniature Schnauzer refreshed my English idiom swotting by biting me and making me avoiding him.